adinapoli/haskell-exchange-2015/slides/slides.md

-Upon taking the lead on Hermes, I was asked for a couple of requirements to be fullfilled, the most important one being that the system needed to be deployed in a cluster, capable of scaling according to demand.
+Upon taking the lead on Hermes, I was asked for a couple of requirements to be fullfilled, the most important one being that the system needed to be capable of scaling according to demand.

 ------------------